odoo/documentation/content/applications/productivity/discuss/chatter.rst

 --------------------------

 The updates a follower receives can vary based on their subscription settings.
-To see the type of updates a follower is subscribed to, and to edit the list, click the :guilabel:`👤 (user)` icon.
-Find the appropriate follower in the list, then click the :guilabel:`✏️ (pencil)` icon.
+To see the type of updates a follower is subscribed to, and to edit the list, click the |user|.
+Find the appropriate follower in the list, then click the :icon:`fa-pencil` :guilabel:`(pencil)` icon.
 This opens the :guilabel:`Edit Subscription` pop-up window for the follower.

 The list of available subscription settings varies depending on the record type.
 For example, a follower of a *Helpdesk* ticket may be informed when the ticket is rated.
 This option would not be